Zuckerberg lays out a new mission for Facebook

 "Are we building the world we all want?"

-It's not the first time Zuckerberg has ventured into talking politics, nor will it likely be the last.
-Over the past year, he's used his position to speak out against the nationalistic rhetoric that's become the center of British and American politics.
+It's not the first time that Zuckerberg, Facebook's co-founder and CEO, has ventured into talking politics, nor will it likely be the last.
+Over the past year, for instance, he's used his position to speak out against the nationalistic rhetoric that's become the center of British and American politics.

-He gave a speech last year taking a veiled shot at Donald Trump, then the Republican presidential front-runner, speaking out against ideas like the proposed wall on the Mexican border.
+In a speech last year, he took a veiled shot at Donald Trump, then the Republican presidential front-runner, arguing against ideas like the proposed wall on the Mexican border.

 The Trump campaign fought back, saying Zuckerberg should move his family to a border town.

-Zuckerberg has faced intensifying criticism over how Facebook wields its power as one of the world's most-visited sites, with a community of more than 1.86 billion people -- which is more than half the world's online population, and larger than any country on earth.
+Zuckerberg has faced intensifying criticism over how Facebook wields its power as one of the world's most-visited sites, with a community of more than 1.86 billion people, which is more than half the world's online population and greater than the population of any country on Earth.

-During and after the US election, Zuckerberg was criticized for the news that was widely shared on Facebook.
+During and after the US election, Zuckerberg was criticized for stories that got shared -- or suppressed -- on Facebook.
 Some people argued his company was unfairly silencing right-wing political voices, while others complained Facebook's algorithm was spreading conspiracy theories and "fake news."

-Zuckerberg used a more than 5,700 word treatise published on his Facebook account Thursday as an apparent attempt at restating the company's mission.
-The company will still connect people, as its old mission spelled out, but it also is to build a global community.
+Zuckerberg used a more than 5,700-word treatise published on his Facebook account Thursday as an apparent attempt at restating the company's mission.
+The company will still connect people, as its old mission spelled out, but it also must help get us to a global community.

 This doesn't mean Facebook will change, per se.
 But it could be the start of a more politically involved Zuckerberg, and perhaps features and tools that are built with a more political bent.